 Early and effective treatment reduces sepsis risk.

 Many camps have strict requirements about vaccinations, particularly for the counselors and staff.
 However, there are children who are unvaccinated for a variety of reasons.
 These include allergies to the vaccines or conditions that make vaccines dangerous for them.
 Preventable illnesses can lead to complications, including sepsis.
 For example, the HIB vaccine can largely prevent haemophilus influenzae type B (HIB).
 Unfortunately, it causes nearly 400,000 deaths per year in the US.
 Fifteen percent of children who contract invasive HIB disease and bacteremia are over the age of 5 years old.
 This means they may attend camp.

 Meningitis affects children of all ages, but teens are at particular risk of contracting Neisseria meningitides, which may be prevented through a routine vaccine.
 The U.S. recommends meningitis vaccines for adolescents.

 Drops in vaccinations

 Of course, school-age children are also at risk of contracting the common childhood illnesses, such as pertussis and varicella.
 After a historic low in the number of pertussis cases reported in the US, 1,010 in 1976, numbers of cases started consistently rising in the early 1990s and have gotten as high as 48,277 in 2012.
 And a vaccine for chicken pox became available in the US in 1995.
 According to the CDC, varicella deaths declined by 87% during 2008 to 2011.
-“In children and adolescents less than 20 years of age, varicella deaths declined by 99% during 2008 to 2011 as compared with 1990 to 1994.”
+“Now, chickenpox is rare in the United States, with fewer than 150,000 cases, 1,400 hospitalizations, and 30 deaths each year.”

 Camp exposes children to unfamiliar elements and activities.
 Many children who rarely leave the city have never seen poison ivy or poison oak.
 Touching these plants can leave uncomfortable rashes on the skin.
 While these rashes don’t cause sepsis, they are terribly itchy and uncomfortable, and can result in broken skin – which can develop a bacterial infection.
 They also may be bitten by bugs much more than they are at home.
 Scratching these bug bites can break open the skin, allowing for an infection.

 Sleep away camps